Review – The Nescens Better Ageing Programme at La Reserve, Geneva

 The Better Ageing Massage is designed by osteopaths and therapists to release tension, stress and strengthen muscles.
 My therapist first used manual lymphatic drainage techniques to release blockages and encourage blood flow.
 Cupping (an ancient alternative medicine using cups to create suction) was then used to prevent inflammation and increase blood flow.
 A sweeping Balinese style massage followed to bring my energy levels to a natural balance.
 I was left feeling lighter, energised and totally de-stressed.

 The Better Ageing Facial uses exclusive manual and mechanical lifting techniques to help stimulate circulation and promote facial drainage.
 My therapist began with a double, deep cleanse followed by a refreshing toner then a gentle foaming exfoliation.
-The Nescens Anti-Ageing mask was then applied and whilst it was working in to my skin I was given a relaxing hand exfoliation and pressure point massage.
-The mask was removed and followed with a lifting face and decollitage massage – which really felt like it was doing the trick.
+The Nescens Anti-Ageing mask was then applied and whilst it was working into my skin I was given a relaxing hand exfoliation and pressure point massage.
+The mask was removed and followed with a lifting face and decolletage massage – which really felt like it was doing the trick.
 The facial finished with an application of a light serum and an eye contour cream.
 My skin looked noticeably lifted and plumped, under-eyes were brighter and my cheeks had a youthful healthy glow.